daianalogy/GOemail/README.md

 ## ***How to use ?***

-This script requires the setting of some enviroments variables in order to function.
+This script requires the setting of some environments variables in order to function.
 These env vars are relate with our sender email.

-You **require to export** these enviroment variables correctly.
+You **require to export** these environment variables correctly.

 *This programm help you with that task the first time you run it*